Prospective Students

 Individuals who have questions regarding reasonable accommodations should contact the UTC Disability Resource Center: 423-425-4006 (V/TTY); 423-425-2288; [email protected].

 - Jewelry may only be worn conservatively.
-Pendant necklaces, bangle bracelets, large dangling earrings, and fashion rings may not be worn.
-Other than small earrings, no visible piercings are permitted, to include tongue piercing.
-No other ear jewelry is permitted.
+Pendant necklaces, bangle bracelets, large dangling earrings, and fashion rings are not allowed.
+Other than small earrings, no visible piercings are permitted, to include nose and/or tongue.
+Nose piercings must be plugged, matching skin tone.

 - Perfumes and colognes are not allowed.

-- Natural nails should be kept closely trimmed and less than ¼ inch long.
-If nail polish is worn, it cannot be chipped, cracked or peeling.
-The wearing of artificial (acrylic) nails is not permitted.
-Artificial nails are defined as substances or devices applied to natural nails to augment or enhance nails.
-This includes, but is not limited to bonding, tips, wrappings, tapes and inlays.
+- Artificial (acrylic) nails are not allowed.
+Artificial nails are defined as substances or devices applied to natural nails to augment or enhance the nails.
+This includes, but is not limited to tips, wrappings, tapes, gels, dips, and inlays.
+These nail requirements are important for infection control.

 - Chewing gum is not allowed.